skilesare/immortality/a_new_constitution/article-ii---commentary.md

 ---

-_The Congress may determine the Time of voting such that a window of two weeks is availibe where the final day of open voting is a national day of celebration and the Federal Government and State Governments shall reduce its business to a minimum level, and the time period on which the day shall be held will be the same througout the elected geography._
+_The Congress may determine the Time of voting such that a window of two weeks is available where the final day of open voting is a national day of celebration and the Federal Government and State Governments shall reduce its business to a minimum level, and the time period on which the day shall be held will be the same throughout the elected geography._

 ---